Docaro

 How do these clauses ensure compliance?

-Tenant receiving eviction notice
+Tenant reading eviction notice alone

 What recent or upcoming legal changes affect Section 21 Notices?